hanwei0912/Tree-structured-decomposition-and-adaptation-in-moea-d/README.md

 maintain these subdomains by analyzing the search behaviors of MOEA/D in these subdomains.
 The TDA strategy has been applied to a variety of test instances.
-Experimental results show the advantages of TDA on improving MOEA/D in dealing with MOPs with dierent characteristics.
+Experimental results show the advantages of TDA on improving MOEA/D in dealing with MOPs with different characteristics.

 ## Code